• Skip to primary navigation

 • Frequently Asked Questions

 • Canned pumpkin puree.
-Make sure you don't use pumpkin pie filling!
+Make sure you don't use pumpkin pie filling, which is actually pumpkin puree with added sweeteners and spices.

 • Oil.
-The recipe calls for canola oil, but you can substitute your favorite baking oil if you'd like.
-Try corn, coconut, or vegetable oil.
+The recipe calls for plain old vegetable oil, but you can substitute your favorite baking oil if you'd like.
+Corn oil, canola oil, and melted coconut oil are all fine options.

 • Vanilla extract.

 • Flour.
-We're using plain old all-purpose wheat flour.
-Whole wheat pastry, all-purpose gluten-free or spelt flour should work as substitutions (not tested).
+We're using all-purpose wheat flour for this recipe.
+Whole wheat pastry, all-purpose gluten-free or spelt flour should work as substitutes (but I have not tested them).
 I don't recommend attempting the recipe with any other varieties.

 • Organic sugar.
-Be sure to use organic to keep the recipe vegan.
+Be sure to use organic sugar to keep the recipe vegan.
+Conventional sugar is often processed using animal bone char.

 • Baking powder.